dmonllao/vim-IDE/README.md

 Features
 ========
+* Integrated with git at project-level repository
 * Project explorer
 * File outline
 * Auto-completion
 * Jump to methods, classes, functions... (definitions and uses of them) using keyboard or mouse
-* Syntax highlighting
+* Syntax checking and highlighting
+* Project level search (git grep or cscope)
 * Comment/uncomment lines quickly
-* Integrated with git at project-level repository
-* Project level search (git grep or cscope)
 * Easy system copy & paste (depends on clipboard, see [Requirements](#requirements))
-* Keyboard and mouse mappings for usual actions
+* Keyboard and mouse mappings for common actions
 * (Don't be scared by the time it takes the first time you open a project file, is gathering the project references and is only the first time)

 By default the Vim-IDE mode is only automatically enabled when opening [supported languages](#fully-supported-languages) files, but it is easy to add more languages (read [Adding new languages](#adding-new-languages)" section for more info).